 Limitations of using 3D Models in PowerPoint

-The next thing to know the limitations of using 3D Models in PowerPoint 2016.
-If you will select any of the 3D Model from the presentation then you will find a new Format Tab will appear in the Office Ribbon and if you will click on the Format Tab then you will find various actions that can be applied to the selected 3D Model in PowerPoint 2016, see Figure 1.3:
+The next thing to know is the limitations of using 3D Models in PowerPoint 2016.
+If you will select any of the 3D Models from the presentation then you will find a new Format Tab will appear in the Office Ribbon and if you will click on the Format Tab then you will find various actions that can be applied to the selected 3D Model in PowerPoint 2016, see Figure 1.3:

 No 3D Views For 3D Models in PowerPoint 2016

-The first and most important thing that you can note in the Format tab is that you cannot change the 3D Model View of the Selected Model as it is disable by default in PowerPoint 2016.
+The first and most important thing that you can note in the Format tab is that you cannot change the 3D Model View of the Selected Model as it is disabled by default in PowerPoint 2016.
 See Figure 1.4:

 PowerPoint 365 supports 18 different 3D Model Views for each model.
-In Figure 1.5, you can see all the available views for the selected model in PowerPoint 365 or you can freely customize the view from the middle-button.
+In Figure 1.5, you can see all the available views for the selected model in PowerPoint 365 or you can freely customize the view from the middle button.

 You can also Copy and Paste a 3D Model from the downloaded presentation into a New Presentation or New Slide.
 See Figure 1.7:

 The other features that you can use over a 3D Model in PowerPoint 2016 are changing the Alignment, changing the size of the model, using Selection Pane to name the Layers, Arrange the positions like Send To Back or Bring To Front, and most importantly that you can also apply most of the PowerPoint Animation Effects to a 3D Model like Entrance, Emphasis, Exit and Motion Paths.
 Watch the video in Figure 1.8 to learn more about Format Tab options: